-You must specify the localization resource, which maps keys to user-visible strings.
-Like the general Property Key Checker, the Internationalization Checker supports two types of localization resource: ResourceBundles using the -Abundlenames=resource_name option or property files using the -Apropfiles=prop_file option.
+You must specify the localization resource, which maps keys to user-visible text.
+Like the general Property Key Checker, the Internationalization Checker supports two types of localization resource: ResourceBundles using the -Abundlenames=resource\name option or property files using the -Apropfiles=prop\file option.